How a poignant album made me smile

 This, like everything else, is just a phase and in 10 years, I’ll be looking back and hope I still have that little tingle, like remembering a joke from an old friend.
 I’ll see how far I’ve gone and how far I have left to go.
 The funny thing about having success in your 20s and 30s is that you have another 40 to 50 years to mess it up.
 Hopefully, I’m still building upwards and not tempted to break it all down.

 Full Circle Nightmare is a tragedy, but it reminds me that my life is not.
 And in moments of stress and frustration, I’m thankful for that clarity.
 That’s why it’s my favourite album this crazy year.

-Buy me a cup of coffee, it helps to keep me writing.
+Buy me a beer, it helps to keep me inspired.